 Molecular identity and regulation of mitochondrial ion channels

 The Singh lab at OSU is focused on elucidating the molecular identity of mitochondrial ion channels, their localization in mitochondria, and how they are translocated to the mitochondria.
 The group has established that cardiac BKca channels are splice variants of BKca.
-Recently, the group has established that CLIC5 is present in the inner membrane of cardiac mitochondria and CLIC4 is present ‘preferentially’ in the outer membrane of cardiac mitochondria.
-The critical question after establishing the molecular identity is to test whether these proteins do ‘work’ like ion channels.
+The group recently established that CLIC5 is present in the inner membrane of cardiac mitochondria and CLIC4 is present ‘preferentially’ in the outer membrane of cardiac mitochondria.
+After establishing the molecular identity, the critical question is to test whether these proteins do ‘work’ like ion channels.
 The group is now focused on the biophysical properties of these newly discovered channels, and how changes in the mitochondrial environment modulate the channel activity.

 Ion Channels in Extracellular Vesicles (EVs)